-HDMI is used to connect an audio/video source (DVD player, Blu~ray player, computer or game console) to a high~definition TV.
+HDMI is used to connect an audio/video source (DVD player, Blu-ray player, computer or game console) to a high-definition TV.

-HDMI encapsulates video data with TMDS.
+HDMI encapsulanses video data by TMDS.

-Initially, the maximum HDMI transmission tau was 165 Mpixel/s, allowing the resolution to be transmitted 1080p to 60 Hz or UXGA (1600 x 1200) standard.
+Initially, the maximum HDMI transmission tau was 165 Mpixel/s, which allowed the standard 1080p resolution to be transmitted to 60 Hz or UXGA (1600 x 1200).

-HDMI also transmits sound up to 8 uncompressed channels on a 192 KHz sampling tau with 24 bit/sample and compressed audio streams such as DTS and 'Dolby Digital surround'.
+HDMI also transmits sound up to 8 uncompressed channels on a 192 KHz sampling tau with 24 bit/sample streams and compressed audio such as DTS and 'Dolby Digital surround'.

 This data is also encapsulated in the TMDS transmission standard.

 HDMI Type 1.3 adds support for very high-quality audio streams - (Lossless) - such as Dolby, TrueHD and DTS-HD Master Audio.